adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

 set ADYEN_HMAC_KEY=yourAdyenHmacKey
 ```

-* In Additional Settings, add the data you want to receive.
-Checkmark `Recurring Details` for subscriptions
-* Make sure the webhook is **Enabled** to send notifications

 5. Start the application.

 6. Update your webhook in your Customer Area with the public url that is generated.
     - In the Customer Area go to `Developers` → `Webhooks` → Select your `Webhook` that is created in step 4 -> `Server Configuration`
     - Update the URL of your application/endpoint (e.g. `https://c991-80-113-16-28.ngrok.io/api/webhooks/notifications/` or `https://xd1r2txt-5001.euw.devtunnels.ms`)
     - Hit `Apply` → `Save changes` and Gitpod should be able to receive notifications

 **Note:** when exiting ngrok or Visual Studio a new URL is generated, make sure to **update the Webhook URL** in the Customer Area as described in the final step.
 You can find more information about webhooks in [this detailed blog post](https://www.adyen.com/blog/Integrating-webhooks-notifications-with-Adyen-Checkout)